 Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States

-Special Situations - HIV/Hepatitis C Virus Coinfection
+HIV/Hepatitis C Virus Coinfection

-(Last updated:7/31/2012; last reviewed:7/31/2012)
+(Last updated:3/28/2014; last reviewed:3/28/2014)

-- Recommendations for antiretroviral (ARV) drug use during pregnancy are the same for women who have chronic HCV as for those without HCV coinfection (BIII).
+- Recommendations for antiretroviral (ARV) drug use during pregnancy are the same for HIV-infected women who have chronic HCV as for those without HCV coinfection (BIII).

 - Decisions concerning mode of delivery in HIV/HCV-coinfected pregnant women should be based on standard obstetric and HIV-related indications alone (see Intrapartum Care) (BIII).